Last Updated on March 18, 2021 by Julia Wilson

 Crystals and stones form when the urine becomes supersaturated with excess minerals.
 The composition varies depending on the pH and the mineral content of the urine.
 Struvite (magnesium ammonium phosphate) and calcium oxalate are the most common form of urinary stones.
 Diets play an important role in the development of crystals and stones.

-- Diets high in magnesium, phosphorus, calcium and sodium, as well as alkaline urine, which promotes the formation of struvite stones.
+- Diets high in magnesium, phosphorus, calcium and sodium, as well as alkaline urine, promotes the formation of struvite stones.

 - Calcium oxalate stones can develop in cats who are fed low potassium and sodium diets or diets formulated to increase urine acidity.